Skip to main content

 Technical Analysis

-CVE-2025-58324 is a stored cross-site scripting (XSS) vulnerability identified in Fortinet's FortiSIEM product versions 6.2.0 through 7.2.2.
-The vulnerability arises from improper neutralization of input during web page generation, classified under CWE-79.
+CVE-2025-58324 is a stored cross-site scripting (XSS) vulnerability identified in Fortinet's FortiSIEM product, affecting versions 6.2.0 through 7.2.2.
+The root cause is improper neutralization of input during web page generation, classified under CWE-79.
 An authenticated attacker with high privileges can craft malicious HTTP requests that inject persistent scripts into the FortiSIEM web interface.
-When other users or administrators access the affected pages, the malicious scripts execute in their browsers, potentially allowing unauthorized code or command execution within the context of the application.
-This can lead to session hijacking, privilege escalation, or manipulation of FortiSIEM data and operations.
-The vulnerability requires both authentication with high privileges and user interaction, which reduces the likelihood of remote exploitation by unauthenticated attackers.
-The CVSS 3.1 base score is 6.1, reflecting medium severity due to the combination of high impact on confidentiality, integrity, and availability, but mitigated by the attack complexity and required privileges.
-No public exploits or active exploitation in the wild have been reported as of the publication date (October 14, 2025).
-FortiSIEM is widely used for security information and event management, making this vulnerability significant for organizations relying on it for monitoring and incident response.
-The lack of patch links suggests that fixes may be pending or recently released, emphasizing the need for vigilance and timely updates.
+When other users or administrators access the affected pages, the malicious scripts execute in their browsers, potentially allowing the attacker to execute unauthorized code or commands within the context of the victim's session.
+This can lead to theft of session tokens, privilege escalation, or manipulation of the FortiSIEM environment, impacting confidentiality, integrity, and availability of security monitoring data.
+The vulnerability requires both authentication with elevated privileges and user interaction, which reduces the likelihood of widespread exploitation but does not eliminate risk.
+The CVSS v3.1 score of 6.1 reflects medium severity, with network attack vector, high attack complexity, and partial user interaction.
+No public exploits have been reported yet, but the vulnerability's presence in widely deployed versions of FortiSIEM makes it a significant concern for organizations relying on this platform for security event management and incident response.

 Potential Impact